 After each examination period, the chair of the external examiners must receive a report of how the examinations progressed.

-This takes place when the external examiners after each examination fill in the ‘External examiner’s assessment of the examination’ form, and record their evaluation/assessment of the examination.
-The form is included in the package for external examiners.
+This takes place when the external examiners after each examination fill in the questionnaire ‘External examiner’s assessment of the examination’, and record their evaluation/assessment of the examination.
+The link to the questionnaire can be found in the information about the exam in Digital Eksamen.

 Nat-Tech Studies Administration collects all the reports and forwards them to the relevant chair of the external examiners.